 American Music Therapy Association

 The American Music Therapy Association (AMTA) was formed in 1998 as a merger between the National Association for Music Therapy (NAMT) and the American Association for Music Therapy (AAMT).
 AMTA united the music therapy profession for the first time since 1971.
-Currently, AMTA is the intellectual home of and serves over 5,000 music therapists.
-It publishes two research journals as well as a line of publications, serves as an advocate for music therapy on the state and federal levels, promotes music therapy through social media streams, and provides research bibliographies, podcasts, scholarships, and newsletters to its members.
+Currently, AMTA is the intellectual home for, and it serves member music therapists, students, graduate students and other supporters.
+AMTA's mission is to advocate and educate for the music therapy profession as a whole.
+AMTA publishes two research journals as well as a line of publications, serves as an advocate for music therapy on the state and federal levels, promotes music therapy through social media streams, and provides research bibliographies, podcasts, scholarships, and newsletters to its members.

 AMTA is the single largest music therapy association in the world, representing music therapists in the United States and in over 30 countries around the globe.